Mullard pure music cone loud speaker

 Mullard pure music cone loud speaker, 1928.

 After the introduction of the amplifying valve, which meant that radio signals could be shared via speakers, rather than heard only on headsets, the market for “high fidelity” loudspeakers to be used with radio sets, and also electric gramophones, grew rapidly.
-The Mullard Pure Music speaker was marketed to keen listeners as ‘amazingly realistic’.
+Adverts for the Mullard Pure Music speaker claimed it gave “such extraordinary realism that you can almost see the performer”.

 Details